Bob Colacello

 EO

-That’s the project at hand—humanizing these people who seem like untouchables.
+That’s the project at hand—humanizing people who seem untouchable.

 BC

-I did learn from Andy to be non-judgmental, because I think journalists shouldn't set themselves up as the judge and the jury as if we never smoked pot or never slept with the wrong person.
-As if we’ve never said something stupid.
-You know, just tell the story.
-And so, for me, Holy Terror was trying to tell the Warhol story, but through the eyes of a young suburban kid.
+Andy taught me to be nonjudgmental.
+Journalists shouldn’t act as judge and jury, as if we’ve never smoked pot, slept with the wrong person, or said something stupid.
+Just tell the story.
+For me, Holy Terror was telling the Warhol story through the eyes of a young suburban kid.

 EO